 According to Dr. Dunbar, bite inhibition worsens as a dog ages.
 And, the best way to ensure this does not happen is to hand-feed your dog and brush its teeth regularly.

 I would also suggest you teach your puppy skills such as “let go,” “leave it,” and “take it.”
-These skills can be taught during tug-of-war and fetch games and reinforce impulse control behavior and cue-directed play sessions.
+These skills can be introduced during tug-of-war and fetch games and reinforce impulse control behavior and cue-directed play sessions.

 Your dog should also have regular access to playtime and socialization with other dogs and animals.